palmierieugenio/palmierieugenio.github.io/content/home/about.md

 # Biography

-Eugenio Palmieri is a Master's student in statistics at Florence University.
+Eugenio Palmieri is a Master's student in Statistics at Florence University.